 Regional and County Specific Marketing and Outreach: BayREN marketing and outreach includes both local and regional activities, as described above.

 Initial research and analysis.
 Work on this program will begin with discussions with local government staff in order to identify where additional education or incentives are needed.
-To complement and inform these discussions, BayREN will conduct a comprehensive analysis of existing workpapers and available incentives and will also review the decarbonization components of the Municipal Zero Net Energy/Zero Net Carbon Technical Assistance offering through the Codes and Standards Program.
+To complement and inform these discussions, BayREN will conduct a comprehensive analysis of existing workpapers and available incentives and will also review the decarbonization components of the Integrated Energy Services Program and reports prepared for the Municipal Zero Net Energy/Zero Net Carbon Technical Assistance previously offered through the Codes and Standards Program.

 Develop partnerships.
 BayREN will develop relationships with technology and financial partners to leverage other resources.